pi9x/HappyFactory/README.md

 # HappyFactory

-HappyFactory is a small example .NET Web API demonstrating a simple event-driven architecture using:
+HappyFactory is a small example .NET Web API demonstrating a simple event sourcing architecture using:
 - FastEndpoints for concise endpoint definitions
 - An in-memory `EventStore` for emitting application/domain events
 - A background `ProjectionService` that projects events into an EF Core InMemory read model
-- EF Core InMemory as a read-model (queries / projections)
+- EF Core InMemory as a read-model (queries/projections)
-- Swagger (Swashbuckle) for API discovery
+- Swagger for API discovery

 This project is intended as a small learning/demo project rather than a production-ready system.

-## Repository layout

-- `HappyFactory/HappyFactory.csproj` — main web application project
-- `HappyFactory/Program.cs` — application bootstrap
-- `HappyFactory/Features/*` — endpoint handlers, requests/responses, and command/query handlers
-- `HappyFactory/Models/*` — domain events, domain model classes
-- `HappyFactory/Services/*` — in-memory `EventStore`, `ProjectionService`, and `ReadModelDbContext`
-- `HappyFactory/HappyFactory.http` — an HTTP client file with quick examples (for editors like VS Code REST Client)

 ## Prerequisites

-- .NET 9 SDK (the project targets `net9.0`)
+- .NET 10 SDK (the project targets `net10.0`)
-  - Verify with `dotnet --version` (should be a 9.x SDK)
+  - Verify with `dotnet --version` (should be a 10.x SDK)

 ## Build & run